 All students also must pass a cumulative summative exam.
 This examination is given upon the candidate's completion of coursework and clinics to determine the student's likelihood of success in the profession.
 The comprehensive exam will be administered during the student's final semester in the program and must be completed by 60 calendar days prior to their graduation date.
 The format will be a multiple-choice mastery exam with questions from all faculty across all content areas covered during the master's program.
-Students repeat the online exam until they achieve 80% or higher.
-Students receive feedback showing questions answered incorrectly after each attempt.
+Students must achieve 80% or higher.
 For students who do not pass the cumulative summative examination by the deadline, the Student Review Committee will develop a remediation plan with actions to address deficit areas and the format for re-examination (oral, written, both).
 Feedback on the re-examination will be provided by program faculty within one week of completion.